openstax/corgi/docs/glossary.rst

    Module
       The basic building block of a :ref:`Collection`.
-This could be considered the equivalent of a page in a book but a more accurate description would be the what is represented as everything contained in a web page.
+This could be considered the equivalent of a page in a book but a more accurate description would be the representation of everything that would show up on a web page for that part of the book.